-This is simply a term used for winds that are most frequent in its’ direction and speed over a specific geographic region.
+It is a term used for winds that are most frequent in its direction and speed over a specific geographic region.
 Different geographic areas have different prevailing winds because of the factors that shape them.

-This was discovered in the 1940’s (during World War II).
+The Jet stream was discovered in the 1940s (during World War II).
 Pilots noticed that their flying speeds were significantly reduced when flying against some areas in the upper troposphere.
 Jet streams can be found in the upper troposphere.
 They are very strong winds.

 Beaufort Wind Force Scale:

 In 1805, a British Naval Officer invented this scale to measure wind force.
 The scale has a reading of 0 up to 12 to classify wind force. — Source:www.spc.noaa.gov

 Our research for this topic included these sources: